About NIC

 Credit(s): 1

-This course includes instruction in the techniques of cutting using manual and machine processes and equipment.
-Students will practice using manual and machine methods on ferrous and nonferrous metals for both carbon and plasma arc cutting assignments.
-Lab: 16 hours per week
+This course includes instruction in the techniques of cutting using manual, machine processes and equipment with the oxy/fuel process.
+Students will practice using manual and machine methods on ferrous metal assignments.

 Credit(s): 3